Statement published 1 March 2018

-Broadband is an essential service for people and businesses, who increasingly rely on the internet for a wide range of activities.
-Speed is an important factor when consumers buy a broadband service.
-Customers therefore need realistic information, both at the point of sale and in their contract, about the broadband speeds they can expect.
+The speed at which a broadband connection downloads data is an important factor when customers buy a broadband service.
+Customers therefore need realistic information, both at the point of sale and in their contract, about the broadband speeds they can expect to experience.

-Ofcom already has codes of practice on broadband speeds for residential and business customers, which require signatories to provide consumers with estimates of the speeds they are likely to receive at the point of sale.
-In addition, they give customers the right to exit their contracts, without penalty, if their speed falls below a minimum level.
+Ofcom already has codes of practice on broadband speeds for residential and business customers, which require signatories to provide customers with estimates of the speeds they are likely to receive at the point of sale.
+In addition, they give customers the right to exit their contracts, without penalty, if their download speed falls below a minimum level.